palantirnet/drupal-skeleton/README.dist.md

   ```
     composer install
-    vagrant up
+    ddev start
   ```
-3. You will be prompted for the administration password on your host machine
-4. Log in to the virtual machine (the VM): `vagrant ssh`
+3. Log in to the ddev environment: `ddev ssh`
-5. From within the VM, build and install the Drupal site: `phing install migrate`
+4. From within ddev, build and install the Drupal site: `vendor/bin/phing install migrate`
-1. Visit your site at [your-project.local](http://your-project.local)
+5. Visit your site at [your-project.ddev.site](http://your-project.ddev.site)

 ## How do I work on this?

-You can edit code, update documentation, and run git commands by opening files directly from your host machine.
+You can edit code, update documentation, and run git commands by opening files directly from your machine.

-To run project-related commands other than `vagrant up` and `vagrant ssh`:
+To run site management commands like `drush status` or `phing install`:

+* Start the development environment with `ddev start`
-* SSH into the VM with `vagrant ssh`
+* SSH into the development environment with `ddev ssh`
-* You'll be in your project root, at the path `/var/www/your-project.local/`
+* You'll be in your project root, at the path `/var/www/html/`
 * You can run `composer`, `drush`, and `phing` commands from here

 To work on the styleguide: